statisticalbiotechnology/dsbook/dsbook/unsupervised/VAEofCarcinomas.md

 plt.show()
 ```

-We see that variables 6 and 8 seem to be the most discriminating latent variables between the sets.
+We see that variables 5 and 8 both separate the two sets well, with AUCs of 0.94 and 0.97.
+Note that not every latent variable is informative: variable 6, for instance, is at chance level (AUC 0.50).
 Much like for PCA, we can use the embeddings to give a dimensionality-reduced description of each cancer's expression profile using those two variables.

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt